lykmapipo/mongoose-polymer/README.md

 PhotoSchema.morphOne('Photo','photoable');
 ...
 ```

+The following model instance methods will be added on owning model instance

 #### `getModelName(callback)`
 Additional instance method whose name is determined by the name of the owned model, will be added to the owning model to enable it to retrieve its polymer.
 For the case of the above examples `User` and `Product` model instance will have instance method with name `getPhoto` to enable them to get their photo.
 If `callback` is not supplied `valid mongoose query` will be returned to allow additional chaining.